AEB-labs/cruddl/docs/flexSearch.md

 ## Schema

-To create an index for a rootEntity add the `flexSearch: true` parameter to the `@rootEntity` annotation.
+To create an index for a rootEntity add the `flexSearch: true` argument to the `@rootEntity` annotation.

 ```graphql